PharoJS/PharoJsDoc/FAQs/Exceptions.md

 ## Signaling an Exception (`throw`)
 In the following example, we first create an exception object.
 The argument of the `new:` is a string message attached to the exception.
 Alternatively we could use a plain `new` message to create an exception with no message.

-Last, we use `signal` message to throw the exception.
+Lastly, we use `signal` message to throw the exception.
 JavaScript operator `throw` is mapped to message `signal` in PharoJS.

 ```Smalltalk
 |myError|